Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 As subjects go, photographing hands are often overlooked as subjects.
 That’s a shame because a person’s hands and the gestures they create can tell us so much about them.
 You can create some of your most compelling images by telling a story.
 Hands are a great tool to understand a story.

 We immediately understand the gestures we see, but sometimes they can be hard to define.
-Quite simply, gesture is movement of the body to express an idea or meaning.
+Quite simply, the gesture is the movement of the body to express an idea or meaning.
 It isn't limited to hands, but I tend to find hands to demonstrate some of the most recognizable gestures after facial expression.

 Whether she’s defending herself or preparing to attack, who doesn’t recognize a sense of danger from the gesture in her hands?

 Body painters have a very unique relationship with their models.
 They can't do their work without the trust of the model and it can develop into a very strong bond between them.
-I took this photo of Australian body painter Lynne Jamieson as she painted her model, Kelly Virgone.
+I took this photo of Australian body painter Lynne Jamieson as she painted her model, Kelly Virgona.
 Of all the photos of her work that I shared with her, this is the one that touched her the most.
 Here's the note she shared with me after the show.